Moment methods in energy minimization: New bounds for Riesz minimal energy problems

 The symmetry adapted system above is constructed in such a way that the functions

 for $0 \leq i \leq 4$ and $\tau,\tau' \in R_{(\ell,p),d}$, are polynomials (of degree $2d$ in $3i$ variables), which will be important in the next section.
-As a final remark of this section we note that although the construction of the symmetry adapted systems is more involved for the cases $n > 3$ and $t > 2$, by using higher dimensional spherical harmonics one can still construct a symmetry adapted systems that have the above polynomial property.
+For $n > 3$ and $t > 2$ the construction is more involved, but by using higher dimensional spherical harmonics one can construct a symmetry adapted system in the same way again having the above polynomial property.